 Siding for life

-Although some homeowners cringe at the installation costs, they’re investing in their home’s structural integrity.
-No pests or water damage can undermine the fiber cement, making it a rot-free material.
-For any homes near fire-prone areas, fiber cement gives homeowners peace-of-mind because sparks and heat can’t ignite the siding material.
-Fiber cement-clad homes have been known to stand tall during a nearby fire while other homes ignite around them.
+Although some homeowners cringe at the installation costs, it’s an investment in a home’s structural integrity.
+The fiber cement is such a durable and high-quality material that not even pests or water damage can invade, which makes it a rot-free material.
+For any homes near fire-prone areas, fiber cement gives homeowners peace of mind because sparks and heat can’t ignite the siding material.
+Homes with fiber cement siding have been known to stand tall during a nearby fire while other homes around them ignite.

 James Hardie has put decades of research and hard work into Hardie board products.
 With a limited 30-year warranty, they stand by their fiber cement boards longer than most other manufacturers.
 The materials should stand up against normal weathering with proper installation.
 If any significant damage occurs to the surface, such as from hail, Hardie’s warranty should cover it.
 Defects are also naturally covered, allowing homeowners to have nearly perfect siding for many decades.

 Although you’ll notice a marked difference in material and installation price, Hardie board has a standing reputation in the construction industry as being tough as nails.
 If you plan on living in your home for many years to come, this siding selection is a perfect way to preserve the home as it’s passed down through the generations.

 Have you had Hardie board installed on your home?
 Tell us about your experience in the comments below!